energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 This kind of sensitivity to concepts in the code, and their level of abstraction, is also critical when extracting methods in the same way as it is when extracting classes.
 Methods are also an abstraction.
 Even if the extracted methods don't get moved to classes of their own, it is still important that the methods themselves are coherent.

 In the real world I have noticed the kind of coupling introduced in the name of alleviating duplication in my own code when I've been moving shared behaviour up to a base class.
 More than once I've noticed I've moved code shared between two controllers to a base controller class but the code I moved shared very little in common conceptually and yet I've coupled them together inside my new abstraction, the base controller class.
 A better way of removing the duplication might have been to create separate classes injected in to the controllers as dependencies.

+Photo credits
+---

+(1) [wanelo - Jigsaw Cookie Cutter outdoor wicker is a favorite of ours!
+So is this find by hillsou.](https://www.flickr.com/photos/wicker-furniture/8721968813/) by  [Wicker Paradise](https://www.flickr.com/photos/wicker-furniture/) is licensed under [CC by 2.0](https://creativecommons.org/licenses/by/2.0/)